Step builder pattern

 - No eclipse plugin to help with code generation.
 (On the other hand, there are plenty of code generators for Builder pattern generator).

-Since the Step Builder pattern is a creational design pattern, let's focus on its purpose - the creation of objects.
+Since the Step Builder pattern is a creational design pattern, its main purpose is the creation of objects.

 Email email = Email.builder().from(EmailAddress.of("Microservices Weekly <mw@microservicesweekly.com>"))